wamdam/backy2/README.rst

 **Parallel: backups while scrubbing while restoring**
     As backy2 is a long-running process, you will of course not want to wait until something has finished.
-So there are very few places in backy where a global lock will be applied (especially on cleanup which you can kill at any time to release the lock).
+So there are very few places in backy where a global lock will be applied (especially on a very rarely used full cleanup which you can kill at any time to release the lock).

     So you can scrub, backup and restore (multiple times each) on the same machine.